Variable Annuity Fraud Attorney

 Churning and Switching

-Churning occurs when brokers recommend switching from one variable annuity to another primarily to generate new commissions.
+Unsuitable switching occurs when brokers recommend replacing one variable annuity with another without a sound customer benefit.
+Repeated exchanges primarily to generate compensation may also support a churning claim.
 Warning signs include:

 • Multiple exchanges within a short time period